AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Derived/req.rst

-SC expectations for subprogram overridings
+SC requirements for subprogram overridings
 ==========================================